XoulKool/XKVisual/README.md

 This is the exact IDE which was this application was built on.
 [Click here for a link to install Java SE version.](https://netbeans.org/downloads/)

 Once the installation process is completed, clone this repository in and save it as a project.
-All the necessary files are already within the build, so there should be no problems at this point.
+All the necessary files are already within the clone, so there should be no problems at this point.
 Then run the XKVisualTest class as your main to get started!

+If there is an error pertaining to the icon files upon build, try copying and pasting the icon files found in the clone into wherever the build folder for this project is within your machine [Typically in /NetbeansProjects/XKVisual/Build].
+The code is designed to work in this way.

 ### ModeStates